Palo Alto Networks Firewall Integration with Cisco ACI

 After the firewall services have been deployed, traffic now flows

 logically as shown below.
 Traffic to and from the end users and

 each tier in the application regardless of where or how each entity

 is physically connected to the network.

-is sent to the firewall with a policy-based redirect (PBR).
+to the firewall with a policy-based redirect (PBR).
 Additionally,

 configuration of the firewall and configuration of the APIC are

 completely separate.
 Network policy mode does not rely on any other